 The best way to invest is personal.
-However, with a solid strategy, you can outperform the market without a financial advisor.
+However, with a solid strategy and a few investing tips, you can outperform the market without a financial advisor.
 Stock prices fluctuate day to day and minute to minute.
 Learning more about investing strategies will put you in a better position to make the right decisions for you.

 As a shareholder, you need to take time to understand the companies you want to invest in.
 Then, you’ll save money and time with solid investments that you love.
 In the process, you’re sure to learn more about yourself and investing.
 Finally, be sure to critically appraise your current financial situation and set realistic, achievable goals.

 Theresa is a personal finance blogger.
 She writes content for busy professional women to take control of their money and investments.
 She enjoys reading, traveling, cooking, and writing.
 Her work has been featured on GoBanking Rates, Your Money Geek, Savoteur, the Corporate Quitter, Thirty Eight Investing, and more.